VoxeLibre/VoxeLibre/mods/ITEMS/mcl_armor/API.md

 		end,
 	},

-	--this is used to generate automaticaly armor crafts based on each element type folowing the regular minecraft pattern --if set to nil no craft will be added craft_material = "mcl_mobitems:leather",
+	--this is used to generate automaticaly armor crafts based on each element type following the regular minecraft pattern --if set to nil no craft will be added craft_material = "mcl_mobitems:leather",